Underrout/lunar-monitor/README.md

 All paths are relative to the directory the configuration file and your ROM are in.

 `level_directory` specifies the directory levels will be exported to, this should point to the same directory as the `levels` variable from Lunar Helper.

-`mwl_file_format` specifies the naming for exported level files.
-The '#' character is a placeholder for the level number.
-For example, if the `mwl_file_format` is "level #.mwl" and we save level 10A it will be exported as "level 10A.mwl".
-You should probably leave this unchanged as it's the exact format Lunar Magic will use when exporting levels by default.

 `flips_path` specifies the path to your [FLIPS](https://github.com/Alcaro/Flips) executable.
 This should be the same as the `flips_path` variable from Lunar Helper.
 NOTE: I think older FLIPS versions have a bug that sometimes results in them returning error codes despite creating/applying .bps patches correctly so be sure to get an up-to-date version if possible.